New U.S. sanctions hit top Russian firms; Kiev says Russia shoots down its jet

 However, Washington stopped short of freezing the companies' assets, closing off the short-term funding they need for day-to-day operations or stopping U.S. firms doing business with them.
 Several were quick to say it was business as usual.

 Russia's rouble-traded stock market and the rouble itself fell on opening but did not collapse.
-After stabilizing, Rosneft (ROSN.MM) was down around 4.5 percent and Novatek (NVTK.MM) 7.5 percent.
+After stabilising, Rosneft was down around 4.5 percent and Novatek 7.5 percent.
 The MICEX index was off 2.6 percent.

 There was no suggestion of disruption to production by Rosneft, by output the world's biggest oil company listed on a stock exchange, which singlehandedly produces 4 percent of the world's oil, more than any OPEC country apart from Saudi Arabia.